wbobeirne/eth-balance-checker/README.md

   <h1>Ethereum Balance Checker</h1>
 </p>

-A contract and library pair that allows you to check formultiple token and ETH balances across multiple addresses in a single call.
+A contract and library pair that allows you to check for multiple token and ETH balances across multiple addresses in a single call.

 ## Demo